ibm-cloud-docs/cloud-infrastructure/planning-iaas.md

 {: #planning-3}

 Start with [IaaS (Infrastructure-as-a-Service)](https://www.ibm.com/cloud/learn/iaas){: external} to get a more in-depth overview of the infrastructure-as-a-service platform and architecture.

-## {{site.data.keyword.cloud_notm}} Design Decision Tool
-{: #planning-4}

-The [{{site.data.keyword.cloud_notm}} Design Decision Tool](https://github.com/ibm-cloud-architecture/infrastructure-design-decision-tool/){: external} helps you compare alternatives when you design and build your custom solution.
-Each infrastructure component features description, considerations and caveats, and side-by-side comparisons.
-You can also find an example of how to use the tool.

 ## {{site.data.keyword.cloud_notm}} Stencils
 {: #planning-5}